sriharigoud87/md_blog/Pages/Help/User_Guides.md

 # User Guides

-The Meru Data User Guide is intended for the end user to help them understand and navigate the Data Governance Tool.
-This guide covers all the basics, from logging in to the application to managing and resolving complex workflows.
+The Meru Data User Guide is intended for the end user to help them understand and navigate the Data

-The guide is divided into sections with step-by-step instructions for each feature to educate the users and solve frequently experienced issues.

 1. [MFA](MFA.md)